STS 2020 Theme: “A Vision to Dominate Future Competition with Precision Effects from the Undersea Domain”

 Session Theme: A Vision for the Future of Undersea Weaponry

-Session Chair: Angus Hendrick, ARL-Penn State
+Session Chair: Dr. Angus Hendrick, ARL-Penn State

-Assistant Session Chair: Kurt Hacker, ARL-Penn State
+Assistant Session Chair: Dr. Kurt Hacker, ARL-Penn State

 The most recent Commander’s Intent has asked for the submarine force to be able to “deliver attacks with surprise at the time and place of our choosing.”
-This critical component of undersea warfare needs the appropriate arsenal on board to deter and defeat a variety of potential adversaries in both Great Power Competition and against asymmetric threats.
+This critical component of undersea warfare needs the appropriate arsenal on-board to deter and defeat a variety of potential adversaries in both Great Power Competition and against asymmetric threats.
 Weapons such as advanced torpedoes and emerging capabilities such as hypersonics may play a critical role, but it is important we establish a vision for desired effects and successful employment now in order to expend resources wisely.
 Topics of interest include, but are not limited to, the following: Hypersonic weapons, non-kinetic weaponry, modular torpedoes and variants, directed energy weapons, lethality in contested environments, lethality and capability of current and future weapons, extended range employment, next generation heavyweight torpedo technology, and novel targeting concepts.

 Session Theme: Innovating to Maximize Ao

-Session Chair: Hal Barge, Oceaneering
+Session Chair: CAPT Hal Barge, USN, Ret., Oceaneering

-Assistant Session Chair: John Newton, Cypress International
+Assistant Session Chair: CAPT John Newton, USN, Ret., Cypress International

 Operational Availability (Ao) is a critical factor in the effectiveness of the US undersea force.
 Most of the world’s population does not live in North America and most economic and military activity occurs in the Eastern Hemisphere.
 As a result, US national security requires a Navy that can defend peace and prosperity far from its shores.
 Submarines provide long range, persistent, lethal capability but are expensive to build, operate, and maintain, and so exist in limited numbers.
 Furthermore, with recent increases in submarine production, there will be additional competition for resources when at port.
 Topics of interest include, but are not limited to, the following: Improvements to maintenance and upgrade timelines, building capacity in our ports, achieving technical innovations in operations, maximizing crew effectiveness, reducing maintenance requirements and costs, utilizing unmanned technology to improve Ao, extending the life of the current fleet, building and maintaining the people to operate our fleet, scheduling, and identifying impacts to Ao from proposed new systems.